sulu/sulu-docs/reference/components/document-manager/fixtures.rst

 Getting Started
 ---------------

-Shown below is and example that creates a simple data fixture.
+Shown below is an example that creates a simple data fixture.

 **Note**
     - The class name MUST end with `Fixture` for it to be recognized